Areas of Practice

 Arizona Personal Injury Lawyers

 Why is it called Personal Injury?
-The term “personal injury” is legal language that was adopted a long time ago to mean injuries that happen to a person, their mind or emotions as opposed to property damage.
-It can include defamation (injury to your reputation from saying something malicious and false), medical injuries and all manner of accidents that cause injury or wrongful death.
-The most commonly seen personal injury claims are car or truck accidents, pedestrian accidents or slip and fall accidents.
+The term “personal injury” is legal language that was adopted a long time ago to mean injuries that happen to a person, and their mind, or emotions as opposed to property damage.
+It can include defamation (injury to your reputation from saying something malicious and false), medical injuries, and all manner of accidents that cause injury or wrongful death.
+The most commonly seen personal injury claims are car accidents or truck accidents, pedestrian accidents, or slip and fall accidents.

 We are an open book.
-Have a look around the website and if you have any questions we haven’t answered, feel free to call us.
+Have a look around the website and if you have any questions we haven’t answered, feel free to call our Arizona personal injury lawyers at 602-368-1869.
 We look forward to meeting you.